 “I agreed,” Conall said.

-Josah walked over to the wagon.
-He swung the door open, then said, “Caleb, get in.
+Josah walked over to the wagon, then pointed to it.
+“Caleb, get in.
 We need you to take a few wagons to Northport and retrieve those crates.”

-Without hesitation, Caleb jumped in, flopping onto the bench.
-He turned to Dali, who leaned to her side so she could see Josah.
+Without hesitation, Caleb jumped in and flopped onto the bench.
+Josah turned to Dali, who leaned to her side so she could see him.
 “We need you to arrange two wagons and volunteers.
-Four body boxes filled with weapons are waiting for us.”
+Four body boxes filled with weapons are waiting for us in Northport.”

 “I can do that,” Dali nodded.

 Looking at Conall, Josah couldn’t help but grin.
-“We’re going back for another rescue.
-Let’s tie the horses by the tree so that Dali can be on her way.”
+“I can’t believe someone else needs rescuing.
+Tie the horses to the tree so that Dali can be on her way.”

-Conall untied two horses and walked around Ena stretched out on the grass.
+Conall untied two horses and walked around Ena, lying on the grass.
 Josah held the reins of the last horse, waving Dali forward.
 She navigated the wagon around, pausing long enough to thank Josah.

-“Come back safe,” she shouted as she urged her horse to Bon Abbi.
+“Come back safe,” she shouted, urging her horse toward Bon Abbi.

-Tying the reins of his horse, Josah looked at Ena, content for the moment.
+Tying the reins of his horse, Josah looked at Ena, who was content for the moment.
 “Conall, I’ve got an idea,” Josah said.
 “But you may not like it.”

 “If it’s reckless and unexpected, let’s do it.
 It worked so well last time!”

 The morning sun disappeared behind some angry clouds.
 Winds increased, making the air feel colder.
-But, that wasn’t enough to keep the crowds away from Neardore.
+But the threatening weather wasn’t enough to keep the crowds away from Neardore.

-The crowd was restless.
-Some chanted prayers, as they waited for the executioner.
+The crowd grew restless.
+Some chanted prayers as they waited for the prisoner to arrive.
 Others demanded the execution to happen now.
 When he saw the signal coming from the Casselberry gates, the masked man made his way up the platform.
 He grabbed an ornate ax attached to a simple wooden shaft that leaned against a post.

-Finally, the gates into Casselberry opened.
-The accused man wore heavy chains wrapped around his shoulder and midsection.
+Spontaneous cheers broke out when the gates to Casselberry opened.
+The accused murderer wore heavy chains wrapped around his shoulder and midsection.
 Leather straps bound his hands and feet, then tethered together.
-Barefoot and cold, the prisoner wore signs of a beating.
+Barefoot and ill-clad, the prisoner showed signs of a beating.

-Four guards, dress in armor, hid their faces by wearing sallet helmets.
-These didn’t have hinged visors, but a narrow slit for vision.
-Each one carried a long spear, walking in step with their prisoner.
+Four guards dress in armor hid their faces by wearing sallet helmets with a narrow slit for vision.
+Each carrying a long spear, the guards walked in step with their prisoner.

 Those shouting for the execution now withdrew in silence.
 The accused man walked with dignity and confidence.
-His hair, unkempt and matted with blood, couldn’t hide his determined stare.
+His hair, unkempt and matted with blood, didn’t hide his determined stare.
 The chains clanked with every step the prisoner took.

 All eyes focused on the man ready for execution.
-Then, someone shouted, “Gray, what a great day to be alive!”
+Then without provocation, someone shouted, “Gray, what a great day to be alive!”

 The prisoner looked to his right.
 It was Josah.
 The crowd gasped in unison when they saw a Dragoon walking by his side.
-“Ena, stand by Graybard, ” Josah shouted, pointing to the prisoner.
+“Ena, go stand by Graybard, ” Josah commanded, pointing to the prisoner.

 She looked at Josah before jumping onto the platform.
 The executioner and guard shuffled away from the prisoner.
 “Good girl,” Graybard whispered.

 Ena crouched, twitching, staring at the two men holding weapons.
 “I would drop those weapons if I were you.
-Dragoons don’t like it when you challenge them.”
+Dragoons don’t like it when you challenge them,” Josah instructed.

 The guard started to move his spear forward.
-Ena yowled, stomping her feet, at the same time.
-It was enough to cause the executioner to drop his ax and jumped off.
+Ena yowled, stomping her feet at the same time.
+It was enough to cause the executioner to drop his ax and jump off the platform.

 Undaunted by the display of aggression, the guard continued to move his spear forward.
-Ena lept into the air, striking the guard’s chest and pushing him off the platform.
+Ena didn’t hesitate.
+She leaped into the air, striking the guard’s chest and pushing him off the platform.
 He landed on the hard ground with a thud.
 The spear fell to his side, while the crowd moved back.

-Josah jumped up on the platform, grinning as the other three guards ran back to the Casselberry gates.
+Josah hopped up to the platform, grinning as the other guards ran back to the Casselberry gates.
 He withdrew his shipping knife and cut the leather straps.

 “Make it stop.
-I can’t breathe,” the guard pleaded.
+I can’t breathe,” the guard gasped.